 Autoencoder models can be used to perform collaborative filtering in recommender systems in order to provide useful predictions, for example recommending films for online TV viewers based on previous viewing experiences.
 This autoencoder model shows significant improvement in results compared to previous models when tested using a publicly available Netflix dataset made up of 3m data samples.

-The results from our comparative testing shows a performance advantage for the Graphcore C2 card of more than 2x versus a leading alternative processor at equivalent power.
+The results from our comparative testing show a performance advantage for the Graphcore C2 card of more than 2x versus a leading alternative processor at equivalent power.

 Probabilistic Learning – Markov Chain Monte Carlo (MCMC)

-Early access IPU customers in the finance sector have been able to train their proprietary, optimised models using MCMC in just 4 ½ minutes on IPUs, compared to over 2 hours with their existing hardware.
+Customers in the finance sector have been able to train their proprietary, optimised models using MCMC in just 4 ½ minutes on IPUs, compared to over 2 hours with their existing hardware.
 This represents a 26x speed up in training time using only half the power required by the alternative processor.

 MCMC Implementation using TensorFlow

-In this example the model is a neural network with 3 fully connected layers and is a representative finance workload for alpha estimation.
-The input data set are features, generated from time series of stock prices.
+In this example, the model is a neural network with three fully connected layers and is a representative finance workload for alpha estimation.
+The input data set are features generated from a time series of stock prices.
 Distributions of model parameters are represented by their samples.
-The samples are obtained using the Hamiltonian Monte Carlo (HMC) algorithm, which is an MCMC method, efficient in high-dimensional cases.
+The samples are obtained using the Hamiltonian Monte Carlo (HMC) algorithm, which is an MCMC method efficient in high-dimensional cases.
 Sampling is performed in a sliding time window on subsets of the data.
 This is done to test the historical predictive power of the model.
-Using the IPU platform we were able to train the model in 45 minutes down from over 6.5 hours on the best alternative processor.
+Using the IPU platform, we were able to train the model in 2 hours 40 minutes down from over 40 hours on the best alternative processor.

 Reinforcement Learning (RL) can be thought of as a framework for solving complex problems and is fundamental to the future of machine intelligence.
-Reinforcement learning provides a clean simple language to state general AI problems.
-In reinforcement learning there is a set of actions, a set of observations, and a reward.
-The goal in reinforcement learning is to learn a policy which is a function of the observations, the rewards and the actions and which maps histories to actions so as to try and maximise the expected sum of observed rewards.
-As an example reinforcement learning has been used to teach machines how to play games in a completely unsupervised learning way.
+Reinforcement learning provides a clean, simple language to state general AI problems.
+In reinforcement learning, there is a set of actions, a set of observations and a reward.
+The goal in reinforcement learning is to learn a policy which is a function of the observations, the rewards and the actions, and which maps histories to actions so as to try and maximise the expected sum of observed rewards.
+As an example, reinforcement learning has been used to teach machines how to play games completely unsupervised.

 Reinforcement learning requires the machine intelligence system to remember previous histories and uses these to help learn the policy.
-Low latency and fast access to complex state is critical.
-To show the potential performance of IPU on reinforcement learning policy training problems we have taken a typical policy model such as those found within RL problems and compared performance against existing processor solutions.
-With no optimisation the IPU delivers an order of magnitude (10x) improvement in throughput which results in much faster time to train for these complex and compute intensive problems.
-Work with some of our early access customers has shown even higher levels of performance gain.
+Low latency and fast access to complex state spaces is critical.
+To show the potential performance of IPU on reinforcement learning policy training problems, we have taken a typical policy model such as those found within RL problems and compared performance against existing processor solutions.
+With no optimisation, the IPU delivers an order of magnitude (10x) improvement in throughput which results in much faster time to train for these complex and compute intensive problems.
+Work with some of our customers has shown even higher levels of performance gain.